zackforbing/chocV-hotswap/README.md

 # this is a work in progress. files are untested. use at your own risk!

+This is a fork of the original board, adding a dual footprint hotswap/solder version.
+The edge cuts had to be modified to fit the hotswap pads, so it won't be compatible with any cases designed for the original.
+Bottom plate has not been generated, but may not work anyway with kailh sockets.
+I still need to compare pcb and socket thicknesses.

 A 36 key choc keyboard based on the [Horizon](https://github.com/skarrmann/horizon) construction and a trimmed down [BabyV](https://www.instagram.com/eyeohdesigns/?hl=en) layout!